jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

 Installation and Configuration for Layer 3 Build
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instructions for the installation and configuration of the Layer 3 active middlebox build can be found at :ref:`E.4.4`.
+The instructions for the installation and configuration of the Layer 3 active middlebox build can be found at :ref:`E.4.4`.

 Installation and Configuration for Layer 2 Build